Americans Are Arguing Less This Election Cycle

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 1,000 Likely Voters was conducted by Rasmussen Reports on August 26-27, 2014.
-The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+The survey of 1,000 Adults was conducted on October 22-23, 2014 by Rasmussen Reports.
+The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.